ai4ce/PointCloudSimulator/README.md

 This repository contains code for simulating a sequence of local 2D point clouds that are scanned from a pose trajectory in a virtual 2D environment

 # Get Started
-The simulation can be decomposed into three steps that generates
+The simulation can be decomposed into three steps that generate
 * 2D environment
 * Pose trajectory
 * Local point clouds